 NEOM: City of the Future

-NEOM, the City of the Future, is rising in the northwestern province of Tabuk.
-Nine million people are to live and work in a linear city 170 kilometers long, 200 meters wide and 500 meters high in a few years.
-NEOM has been labeled the most ambitious, innovative and sustainable construction project in the world.
+NEOM – The Line, the City of the Future, is rising in the northwestern province of Tabuk.
+In a linear city measuring 170 kilometers long, 200 meters wide, and 500 meters high, nine million people are expected to live and work in a few years' time.
+NEOM – The Line has been labeled the most ambitious, innovative, and sustainable construction project in the world.

 In the northwestern province of Tabuk, now one big sandbox, the City of the Future is to rise within the space of a few years: NEOM.
 A city where innovation and technology should be the cornerstone of development, completely CO2 neutral and an integral part of Vision 2030.
 This plan aims to reduce Saudi dependence on oil, diversify the economy and develop the service sector.

-NEOM, an amalgamation of the Greek word neo (new) and the abbreviation of the Arabic word mustaqbal (future), is to cover a total area of 34km² which is unheard of when compared to cities of the same size.
-For now, five hundred billion dollars has been budgeted for NEOM, the first part of which should be ready as early as 2025.
+Saudi Arabia is not wasting any time: NEOM, a combination of the Greek word neo (new) and the abbreviation of the Arabic word mustaqbal (future), is set to cover a total area of 34 km², which is unprecedented compared to cities of the same size.
+For the time being, five hundred billion dollars has been budgeted for NEOM.

 The exterior of the City of the Future will consist of 2 500-meter-high facades made of mirrors which gives the structure its unique character and makes it - like the Maraya Concert Hall - seem to blend into its surroundings.
 Between the facades you will find homes, stores, schools and parks connected by bridges, all accessible on foot within 5 minutes.

-To visit the City of the Future, fly into Neom Bay Airport (NUM).
-The first commercial flights to and from London Heathrow will operate later this year.
+To visit the City of the Future, fly to Neom Bay Airport (NUM).
+The first commercial flights to and from London Heathrow have already been completed.

 The diversity of NEOM's nature